(Best months for growing Capsicum in USA - Zone 5a regions)

 S = Plant undercover in seed trays P = Sow seed

-Small bushy plant about 40cm high The seeds are reluctant to start germinating if temperatures drop at night.
+Small bushy plant about 40cm high.
+The seeds are reluctant to start germinating if temperatures drop at night.
 These are best sown in small trays in a warm, sheltered place: a small greenhouse if possible.
-Then plant out when about 10 -12cm (4-5in) tall.
+Plant out when about 10 -12cm (4-5in) tall.

 They are from the same family as chilli but are not hot and spicy.
-The seeds are bitter.
+The seeds and white flesh are bitter.